How Much Does It Cost to Move Off Grid?

 To help you figure out the cost to move off grid, you'll need to estimate the cost of the equipment you'll need to run your home.
 You'll need to consider off grid electricity, generator costs, and alternative energy options.

-Don't forget installation and labor costs as well.
+Don't forget installation and labor costs.

 And while you're at it, start looking at ways to boost your financial self-sufficiency.
-That way you'll be better prepared to handle unexpected costs when you do move off the grid.
+That way, you'll be better prepared to handle unexpected costs when you do move off the grid.

 Solar power, wind power, backup generators, diesel for the generators, propane, wood heat (stove, fireplace, plus the cost of getting the wood), water tank, water heater, the off grid water system itself - these are typical costs associated with off grid living.